vinceafuture/mRing-multimodal-smart-ring-for-hci/README.md

 **mRing**: wearable multimodal smart Ring for HCI.

-I am a 15+ years ASIC and system design engineer, and this thumb-worn smart ring, callled "mRing", is designed to support multimodal interactions with computers/TV/AI.
+I am a 15+ years ASIC and system design engineer, and this thumb-worn smart ring, callled "mRing", is designed to support multimodal mid-air interactions with computers/TV/AI.
 Users can use it to replace mouse&keyboard or remote control, also use it for intuitive manipulation of robots and smart home systems.

 ![mRing overview](images/mRing_overview.png)